About the Summit

 Mission and History

-The 2017 Summit will offer a full day of continuing education workshops, a poster session, opportunity to participate in Courageous Conversations and a film screening and discussion.
+The 2020 Summit will offer a full day of continuing education workshops, a poster session and an opportunity to participate in Courageous Conversations.
 This provides an opportunity for participants to gain skills to enhance their work as culturally competent practitioners and to join with others for rich and meaningful discussion of current issues and their impact.Register now!